event-storm/event-storm/README.md

   **createVirtualModel**
   The example above will show how to create a new model based on existing models.
   **Creating a model from existing ones will allow you to create some shared state which you want also to listen**.
-Both functions `createModel` and `createVirtualModel` will return you same result(a model), which you can be a subject to subscribe.
+Both functions `createModel` and `createVirtualModel` will return you the same result(a model), which will be a subject to subscribe.
 NOTE, for both cases the API remains exactly the same.
   ```js
   import { createModel, createVirtualModel } from 'event-storm';
   // real models